 Fit Girls is a nationally known fitness program for girls that uniquely combines training for a 5k (3.1 mile) race with reading and nutrition education.

 A running and reading program for boys offered during the summer

 Boys are encouraged to learn the importance of fitness and building brain-power this summer with a new program called Fast Reads coordinated by Sarah Bush Lincoln.

 Parent & Child Cooking Class

-You and your child will make a healthy meal together and learn proper etiquette techniques during this 2-hour class.
+You and your child will make a healthy meal together and learn proper etiquette techniques during this two-hour class.

 Teen Cooking Classes

-Teens will learn how to prepare healthy meals that he/she can easily make at home.
+Teens will learn how to prepare healthy meals that they can easily make at home.